NuStar, other energy partnerships simplify business models to spur growth

 “The higher cash yield makes the economics of these projects a little tougher,” said Kendrick Rhea, an analyst at East Daley Capital.
 He estimates the cost of equity has risen nearly a third for some companies in the last year.

-NuStar Energy and ArchRock in recent weeks said they would cut income distributions to the general partners and combine units, shifting away from the general and limited partners structures common among energy pipeline and storage firms.
-Competitor TallGrass Energy in early February said it was considering a similar change.
+NuStar Energy (NS.N) and ArchRock (AROC.N) in recent weeks said they would cut income distributions to the general partners and combine units, shifting away from the general and limited partners structures common among energy pipeline and storage firms.
+Competitor TallGrass Energy (TEP.N) in early February said it was considering a similar change.

 “Removing a layer of complexity makes [partnerships] a lot more investible,” said James Mick, a portfolio manager for Tortoise, which invests in energy master limited partnerships (MLPs).
 Private equity firms have been successfully acquiring pipeline operators in the shale patch because of their lower cost of capital.
 They are proving strong rivals to MLPs for these deals because of their willingness to use more debt financing.